m-schmailzl/nut-upsd/README.md

 ### upsmon.conf

 You can set any directive from `uspmon.conf` as an environment variable ([Documentation](https://networkupstools.org/docs/man/upsmon.conf.html)) e.g. `POLLFREQ` or `SHUTDOWNCMD`.

+### Host shutdown on low battery

+If your host machine uses systemd (most distributions), you can shutdown the host from within the container using systemctl.\
+In this case, you have to mount `/run/systemd` from the host to the container and set e.g. `SHUTDOWNCMD="systemctl poweroff"`.\
+In some cases, you need to mount `/run/dbus`, too.

 ### Email notifications